constellation-app/constellation/CoreErrorReportView/release/modules/ext/docs/CoreErrorReportView/src/au/gov/asd/tac/constellation/views/errorreport/error-report.md

 ## Report Settings
 The "Allow Popups" options, when checked, allow errors message popups of the respective severity.
-If unchecked, a popup of the coressponding severity will not appear as a popup.
+If unchecked, an error of the coressponding severity will not appear as a popup.

 - Allow SEVERE Popups